 Catsitting in London

-Many of my housesits in London have involved cat sitting and caring for more than one cat.
+Many of my London house sitting gigs have involved cat sitting and caring for more than one cat.
 I always make sure the pet owner documents the feeding routines, and if possible I like to stay the night before they leave for their holiday so I can better understand how the cat lives in the home.
 I like catsitting in London because I happen to love cats and their company, plus you do get a little more time to yourself.

 Dogsit in London

-Equally I regularly get asked to dogsit in London.
+Equally I regularly get asked to do London house sitting assignments.
 I really love dogs, and always ask where the nearest park is so we can spend time outside together exercising.
 That really is one of the best dog sitting tips I can offer, make sure you understand where the dog likes to walk and if they are good on recall.

 I’ve just about scratched the surface here, there is so much more to explore and discover in this great capital.
 Are you ready to venture forth and explore the wonder that is London Town?